Biological immortality: Organisms

-In 2018, scientists working for Calico, a company owned by Alphabet, published a paper in the journal eLife which presents possible evidence that Heterocephalus glaber (Naked mole rat) do not face increased mortality risk due to aging.

 Bacteria and some yeast

 Many unicellular organisms age: as time passes, they divide more slowly and ultimately die.
 Asymmetrically dividing bacteria and yeast also age.
 However, symmetrically dividing bacteria and yeast can be biologically immortal under ideal growing conditions.
 In these conditions, when a cell splits symmetrically to produce two daughter cells, the process of cell division can restore the cell to a youthful state.
-However, if the parent asymmetrically buds off a daughter only the daughter is reset to the youthful state—the parent isn't restored and will go on to age and die.
+However, if the parent asymmetrically buds off a daughter only the daughter is reset to the youthful state—the parent is not restored and will go on to age and die.
 In a similar manner stem cells and gametes can be regarded as "immortal".

 Hydra

 Hydras are a genus of the Cnidaria phylum.
 All cnidarians can regenerate, allowing them to recover from injury and to reproduce asexually.
 Hydras are simple, freshwater animals possessing radial symmetry and contain post-mitotic cells (cells that will never divide again) only in the extremities.
 All hydra cells continually divide.
 It has been suggested that hydras do not undergo senescence, and, as such, are biologically immortal.
 In a four-year study, 3 cohorts of hydra did not show an increase in mortality with age.
-It is possible that these animals live much longer, considering that they reach maturity in 5 to 10 days.
-However, this does not explain how hydras are subsequently able to maintain telomere lengths.
+Since there is a correlation between the age of sexual maturity of an organism and its lifespan, and since hydras reach maturity in 5 to 10 days, the author of the study has argued that they should have started to undergo senescence and death of old age within four years, if they did have the property of senescence at all.

-Jellyfish
+Jellyfish and comb jellies

-Turritopsis dohrnii, or Turritopsis nutricula, is a small (5 mm) species of jellyfish that uses transdifferentiation to replenish cells after sexual reproduction.
+Turritopsis dohrnii and Turritopsis nutricula, are small (5 mm) species of jellyfish that use transdifferentiation to replenish cells after sexual reproduction.
 This cycle can repeat indefinitely, potentially rendering it biologically immortal.
-This organism originated in the Caribbean sea, but has now spread around the world.
+These organisms originated in the Caribbean Sea, but have now spread around the world.
 Key molecular mechanisms of its rejuvenation appear to involve DNA replication and repair, and stem cell renewal, according to a comparative genomics study.